parsehex/ab-bot/README.md

-# AB-Bot
+# AB-Bot (fork)

+> This is a fork of the original [AB-Bot](https://github.com/spatiebot/ab-bot) repository, for use in [ab-docker](https://github.com/parsehex/ab-docker).
+>
+> Even though this is meant to run with a docker container, my goal is to make sure it still works standalone.

 This is a nodejs Airmash bot API + implementation based on the wight Airbattle API.

 The bots can do FFA and CTF.

 In CTF one bot will appoint one player as the leader, who can issue commands to manage the bots, mostly compatible with the commands of the existing CTF bots.

 In FFA it can also run as a protecting bot, sticking to a player and defending the player from enemies.

 The bots will detect if there are no active players, and stop playing to prevent eating unnecessary CPU usage.

 # Building

 You'll need Node v12 or more, and the gulp-cli.

 1. clone repository and submodule (`git clone --recurse-submodules git://github.com/spatiebot/ab-bot.git`)
 2. `npm i`
 3. `gulp`

 # Running

 `node dist/app.js --ws=euCtf --num=5`